BrandonSteen1012/Covid_Data_Exploration/README.md

 # Covid_Data_Exploration
-A deep dive into an extensive Covid dataset to extract meaningful statistics
+A deep dive into an extensive Covid dataset to extract meaningful statistics, Which was then visualized using Tableau

 I give you permission to use this code for whatever purpose, The original dataset used in this project can be found in the address below: